Report: Dallas Mavericks' Hostile Workplace an 'Open Secret'

 "I had hundreds of interactions with players and never once had an issue...they always knew how to treat people," a female former senior staffer told Sports Illustrated.
 "Then I'd go to the office and it was this zoo, this complete s--tshow.
 My anxiety would go down dealing with players; it would go up when I got to my desk."

-Though he was investigated for inappropriate behavior in 1998, Ussery retained his job and reportedly continued to make female employees uncomfortable, although he denied the allegations.
+Though he was investigated for inappropriate behavior in 1998, Ussery retained his job and reportedly continued to harass female employees, although he denied the allegations.

 "I am deeply disappointed that anonymous sources have made such outright false and inflammatory accusations against me," the former president said in a statement.
 "During my career with the Mavericks, I have strived to conduct myself with character, integrity and empathy for others."

-Mavs.com beat writer Earl K. Sneed was charged with family violence assault in 2012 but kept his job until he was suspended and eventually fired Tuesday.
+Mavs.com beat writer Earl K. Sneed pleaded guilty to family violence assault in 2012 but kept his job until he was suspended and eventually fired Tuesday.
 Head of human resources Buddy Pittman was also fired in response to the Sports Illustrated revelations.

 NBA Releases Statement on Mavs